-The New Jersey Community Solar Energy Pilot Program was launched on February 19, 2019, pursuant to the CEA.
-The pilot program specifically aims to increase access to solar energy by enabling electric utility customers to participate in a solar generating facility that could be remotely located from their own residence or place of business.
+The New Jersey Community Solar Energy Pilot Program ("Pilot Program") was launched on February 19, 2019, pursuant to the CEA.
+The pilot Pilot program Program specifically aims to increase access to solar energy by enabling electric utility customers to participate in a solar generating facility that could be remotely located from their own residence or place of business.
+Projects participating in the Pilot Program were selected via a competitive process, with evaluation criteria that included low- and moderate-income inclusion, project siting, and community engagement.
 The BPU anticipates awarding at least 300 MW over the course of three years, at least 40% of which must be allocated to projects serving low- and moderate-income ("LMI") communities.

-On December 20, 2019, the Board granted conditional approval to 45 projects as part of Program Year 1 of the program, representing almost 78 MW.
+On December 20, 2019, the Board granted conditional approval to 45 projects as part of Program Year 1("PY1") of the program, representing almost 78 MW.
 All 45 projects have committed to allocating at least 51% of project capacity to LMI subscribers.
-Following a stakeholder proceeding on recommendations to improve the program rules and regulations, the Board approved and released the Program Year 2 Community Solar Energy Pilot Program application form on October 2, 2020.
-The Program Year 2 pilot program application period closed on February 5, 2021.
+Following a stakeholder proceeding on recommendations to improve the program rules and regulations, the Board approved and released the Program Year 2 ("PY2") Community Solar Energy Pilot Program application form on October

+2, 2020.
+The Board received 412 applications by the deadline of The Program Year 2 pilot program application period closed on February 5, 2021, representing approximately 804 MW.
 The Board is currently in the process of reviewing the 410 applications received by the deadline, representing approximately 800 MW.
+On October 28, 2021 the Board granted conditional awards to 105 projects, representing almost 165 MW.
+All 150 projects approved to participate in PY1 and PY2 of the Pilot Program have committed to allocating at least 51% of project capacity to LMI subscribers.